Planning a kitchen extension – a step-by-step guide

 Ideally, you should create a shortlist of three or four architects.
 Ask to see examples of their previous work and to speak with former clients.
 Your chosen architect will then undertake a site survey and present plans to you for approval.

-Once you have approved the architect’s plans, you will know whether the extension falls under permitted development, or if you need to apply for permission.
-Your architect should be able to advise you in this respect, but for more advice about planning permission, visit GOV.UK.
+Once you have approved the architect’s plans, you will know whether the extension falls under permitted development, or if you need to apply for planning permission for an extension.
+Your architect should be able to advise you in this respect.

-'Obtaining permissions are an integral part of the design development process you will go through with your architect', says George Omalianakis, Kitchen Extension Expert, GOAStudio.
+'Obtaining permissions are an integral part of the design development process you will go through with your architect', says George Omalianakis, kitchen extension expert at GOAStudio.
 'It will help you make decisions on your requirements, starting with the overall layouts of your kitchen extension project, then "zooming" in to assess more detailed requirements about technical and structural requirements, finishes, fittings and materials, before finally preparing tendering information for builders to review and price before you are able to appoint a builder for your project.'

 If your extension falls under permitted development, you will still need to obtain building regulations approval from a building control officer (BCO), also known as a building inspector.
 Building regulations apply to most work and ensure safety and energy efficiency.
 You can choose between a local authority inspector or private approved one, which may be quicker.

 If you’re applying for planning permission and your house isn’t listed or subject to restrictions, your architect can submit the plans for you.
 Allow at least eight to ten weeks for the application to be processed.
+At the moment, many authorities are running over this timescale, so bear this in mind.
 You may also require approval under the ‘Party Wall’ Act, which is a wall that stands on either side of a boundary of land belonging to two or more owners.
 Works with foundations within certain distances of the walls also fall within the act, not just work to the wall itself.

 When looking for a builder, try recommendations from friends and family.
 You could also post a job on Ratedpeople.
-Your architect should also be able to suggest contractors they’ve worked with before.
 As with choosing an architect, make sure to get references and check that they have relevant insurances and guarantees.

-This can happen at around the same time you are deciding on a builder.
-Your architect may have planned the basic layout of the kitchen for you, but now's the time to take your architectural drawings to your favourite kitchen companies.
+Then, once your architect has planned the basic layout of the kitchen for you, you can take your architectural drawings to your preferred kitchen company.
 They can then fine-tune the layout and come up with designs for your approval.

 Once you have planning approval, Party Wall Agreement and a kitchen is on order, the building work can begin.
 At this point, 'first fix' decisions, such as the position of walls, floors, ceilings, electrics and water pipes should have been finalised.